-The Institute of Sacred Music Colloquium is a course, taken for credit, that meets every Wednesday from 3.30 until 5 P.M., with informal discussion from 5 to 5.30 P.M.
+The Institute of Sacred Music Colloquium is a course, taken for credit, that meets every Wednesday from 3:30 until 5 p.m., with informal discussion from 5 to 5:30 p.m.
 It is divided into two term-long parts, with responsibility for the fall term resting primarily with the faculty and outside presenters, and for the spring term primarily with the students.
-Particular attention will be given throughout the year to preparing students and faculty for the upcoming 2008 study trip to Bosnia and Herzegovina, Serbia, and Croatia.
-This year scholars in the architecture, liturgy, and music of the region will make presentations in Colloquium.
+A major theme in 2009-2010 is preparation for the ISM study trip to Germany.
+In addition, leaders in each of the Institute's fields will make presentations.

 One of the primary tenets of the Institute's mission is to bring into conversation the broad fields of arts and religion.
-To this end, ISM students from the two partner schools of Music and Divinity collaborate on a final presentation to be given in their final year.
+To this end, ISM students from the two partner schools of Music and Divinity collaborate on a presentation to be given in their final year.
 In their penultimate year, student pairings are made and as a team they develop a topic and thesis to which they both can contribute significantly and collaborate equally.
-This process is advised and monitored by ISM faculty.
-As the end of the year, they award the Faculty Prize to the best student presentation.
+This process is advised and monitored by ISM faculty, and at the end of the year they award the Faculty Prize to the best student presentation.

 We videotape all presentations for our archives.
-Selections appear on the DVD that accompanies the journal Colloquium, published annually.